Lake Trasimeno: Communications

-Trasimeno is relatively far from every major Italian city, the nearest of which is Perugia.
+Trasimene is relatively far from every major Italian city, the nearest of which is Perugia.
 The Foligno–Terontola railway was completed in 1866, with the main rail station in Terontola, which has been at the junction with the Florence–Rome railway since 1875.
 Smaller railway stations are in Passignano and Castiglione del Lago.

 Because of increased traffic, about 30 years ago a highway was built over the Passignano's road to Perugia.
-This highway passes near the north and the east shores of Trasimeno and goes to Perugia and Assisi.
+This highway passes near the north and the east shores of Trasimene and goes to Perugia and Assisi.
 Many smaller roads, such as state highway 75, are also present, especially on the western side of the lake.
 The Autostrada A1 passes five kilometers (5 km) to the west of the Lake.

 Navigation

 Strict regulations apply for the navigation on the Lake.
-A protected strip is established for the entire perimeter of Lake Trasimeno for a distance of 150 meters from the shore of the lake and the shore of the islands.
+A protected strip is established for the entire perimeter of Lake Trasimene for a distance of 150 meters from the shore of the lake and the shore of the islands.
 In the protected strip navigation is only permitted for craft having a maximum length of 9 meters at the waterline, propelled by oars or by sail, at a maximum speed of two knots.
 Exceptions apply to authorised boats propelled by motor only in the water in front of port areas or authorized landing places.

 There are ferryboats, 3 small, 2 medium, and two big (two decks) called Perusia and Agilla II, based in Passignano Port, also two dredges.
 There are ports in Castiglione del Lago (recently totally rebuilt), S. Arcangelo, S. Feliciano, Tuoro, and several minor anchorages.